navamikairanda/neuralclothsim/README.md

 # NeuralClothSim: Neural Deformation Fields Meet the Kirchhoff-Love Thin Shell Theory
-The source code will be released soon!
+The source code will be released soon (approximately mid-June)!